latk/yaxmldiff.py/README.md

 Compare two XML documents.

 If the documents are given as strings, they are parsed first.
+Alternatively, the documents can be given as an `lxml.etree` object.

 Returns: None if both are equal, a diff otherwise.